annietanbeehoon/TeamProject1/README.md

 ### View 4
 This page shows the theater currently showing the movie near him/her.
 It will show a google embed map view.

 A button will allow user to call up restuarants near him/her.
-THhs brings a nice closure to the user.
+This brings a nice closure to the user.
 A glass of wine to celebrate for a successful planning.

 ## Task List